hexatronn/TeleInfo/README.md

 2. Run the installation script: bash scripts/install.sh

-3. Update the `config.py` file with your Telegram API ID and hash.
+3. Update the `config.py` file manually with your Telegram API ID and hash !!!

 ## Usage

 Run the project with:
-bash scripts/run.sh
+bash scripts/run.sh or go to src file and type python3 main.py

 Enter the group link or username when prompted, and the information will be saved to `output.html`.